-When I got to the Far East I learned that my assignment had been changed from the 4th Fighter Bomber Wing until I was shot down on 26 March,
+When I got to the Far East I learned that my assignment had been changed from the 4th Fighter Wing to the 49th Fighter-Bomber Wing.
+I arrived in Korea and joined the 49th Wing on the 10th of November, 1952.
+I was Deputy Commanding Officer of the 49th Wing until 15 March, 1953, and then Deputy Commanding Officer of the 58th Fighter-Bomber Wing until I was shot down on 26 March, 1953.

-During my duty with these two Wings I flew a total of 67 combat missions, and 8 of this numassigned to the 4th Fighter Wing.
-However, as manding Officer it was my responsibility to assist the Wing Commanding Officer in supervising the whole Wing's activities connected with germ warfare.
+During my duty with these two Wings I flew a total of 67 combat missions, and 8 of this number were carrying germ weapons.
+As Deputy Commanding Officer it was my responsibility to assist the Wing Commanding Officer in supervising the whole Wing's activities connected with germ warfare.

 Actually, my first contact with germ warfare and fact that it might be used in Korea, was in January, 1951.
-At that time I was assistant to B/Gen. Grussendorf, the Executive Officer to Gen. Vandenberg, Chief of Staff of the United States Air Force.
+At that time I was assistant to Grussendorf, the Executive Officer to Vandenberg, Chief of Staff of the United States Air Force.
 As the Executive Officer Gen. Grussendorf was in charge of the administrative handling of the office of the Chief of Staff.
 Naturally he came into contact with some matters of a highly classified nature.
 One day we were talking of events in Korea.
 We were speaking of the reversal of events there since the Chinese forces entered the war, when he informed me, "This is so, but last month the Joint Chiefs of Staff approved the preparation for, and possible use of, germ warfare in Korea.
 The Research and Development Command was directed to complete this project by the end of 1951.
 It may be that this program will have some effect on the future course of the war."

 When I was a student at the Air War College we were given a series of lectures on future weapons under development by the United States.
 These lectures included atomic bombs, hydrogen bombs, guided missiles, and germ weapons.
 There were 132 of us in the class, and all but three were full Colonels.
-Our rank and service entitled us to much classified information in the course of the year. was the share with a display and business to such
+Our rank and service entitled us to much classified information in the course of the year.

 In the middle of September, 1951, we received two one hour lectures from a research analyst of the Research and Development Command in Baltimore, Maryland.
-I cannot recall the name of the lecturer but he was active in the germ development
+I cannot recall the name of the lecturer but he was active in the germ development program.

 These lectures were on the many types of germ diseases that were being experimented with and the means of dispersing them.
 There were many types being tested, but his names given for them were too technical for most of us.
 Those I remember, in simple language, were Spotted Fever, Typhus, Cholera, Malaria, Sleeping Sickness, and Undulant Fever.
 He covered such things as what each agent was used against, the effects on human beings and plant life, the number required in an area for deadly effects, and the expected lifetime of each germ when dropped.
-He said that both germs and germ infected insects were being experimented
+He said that both germs and germ infected insects were being experimented with.